History Of State Forest Program

 At the turn of the 20th century, New York State's remaining forests were spread thin and losing stock.
 The New York Forest, Fish and Game Conservation Commission warned that the state would run out of timber within 50 years.
 The commission had reason to be alarmed.
 Timber companies were cutting the remaining trees at an alarming rate, leaving bare hillsides to be stripped of soil by erosion.

 Forests in all the northeastern states were disappearing fast, but New York was the first to reverse this seemingly inexorable process by beginning to plant seedlings to replace trees that had been cut.
 The commission believed in using the latest science: sustainable forestry, the concept of managing forests for long-term productivity rather than short term profitability.
-Gifford Pinchot, who later founded the U.S. Forest Service, introduced this new forest management concept to the United States in the early part of the 20th century.
-He had studied forestry in Europe where timber was grown as a renewable resource on carefully managed plantation forests.
-In 1901, the commission planted the first tree plantation on state land in the Catskills to replace trees that had been logged.
+Franklin B. Hough (1822-1885) of Lowville, NY was a scientist, historian, and forest conservationist.
+He was the first chief of the United States Division of Forestry, the predecessor of the United States Forest Service.
+He called attention to the depletion of forests in New York State and advocated for the 1885 legislation which established the Forest Preserve.
+He has been called the "father of American forestry".
+In 1901, the commission planted the first two tree plantations on state land in the Catskills to replace trees that had been logged.

 The commission founded New York State's tree nursery system in 1902, the first state tree nurseries in the nation.
 In their early years, the nurseries supplied seedlings for planting on state land in the Catskills and Adirondacks.
 Hundreds of millions of seedlings of Norway spruce, white pine, red pine and Scotch pine were planted on State Forests as windbreaks and forest plantations.